TAU-CGL/cgal-python-bindings/howto_package.md

 The target of your bindings needs to define a `install(...)` directive, such that CMake and scikit-build know where to place the binary (you may think this to be obvious for simple projects, but you still have to specify it, and there are non-obvious cases for complex projects).
 During installation, scikit-build will copy the Python-elements of your project (specified later in `setup.py`) and copy the just built binary to exactly this location, before copying it to your installation folder.

-I recommend to have the Python-code within a `python` subfolder, but you don’t have to.
+We recommend to have the Python-code within a `python` subfolder, but you don’t have to.
 If you don’t have any Python-code but directly build the module, you should create a folder `python/your_module_name` and add a `__init__.py` within it.
-In this `__init__.py` you just import the binary, e.g., `from .your_module_name import *` .
+In this `__init__.py` you just import the binary, e.g., `from .your_module_name import *`.
 Note the `.` in the beginning.
 In case you want to add some Python-code on top, things are now much easier.

-Your install directive should be
+Your install-directive should be

 ```cmake
 install(TARGETS mybindings DESTINATION python/your_module_name/)